 Once enrolled, you’ll have the option to use the Progressive Snapshot mobile app or a plug-in device.
 Both the mobile app and the plug-in device are capable of collecting and sending data on your driving habits to Progressive.

 If you choose the plug-in device, Progressive will mail it to you and you will need to install it in your vehicle’s OBD port.
 Progressive’s website provides Snapshot installation instructions for your car’s make and model.
 The data collection period is typically six months.
 After that time, Progressive will send you a mailing label to return the device.

 If you decide to use the Snapshot mobile app, you’ll need to download it and register to use it.
 You do not have to open the app every time you drive; the app tracks movement at a certain speed and distance to determine when you are driving.
 The mobile app will send data on your driving habits to Progressive.
-After the collection period — which is typically six months, but may be extended if you need to pause it for a long period of time– the app will stop tracking.
+After the collection period — which is typically six months, but can be extended if you need to pause it for a long period of time– the app will stop tracking.
 At this point, you can delete the app.

 Progressive Snapshot collects data on your driving habits in order to reward you for safe driving.
 The information is electronically transmitted to Progressive.
 When you enroll, you can set up an online account, which will allow you to view your collected data.
 The plug-in device and mobile app collect the following information: